califio/lockbit-v3-linux-decryptor/README.md

 # LOCKIT V3 LINUX DECRYPTOR

 This tool decrypts LOCKBIT v3 encrypted files with provided RSA key.
-For the details on how LOCKBIT V3 works, we have also published an article about it [here](TODO).
+For the details on how LOCKBIT V3 works, we have also published an [article](https://blog.calif.io/p/dissecting-lockbit-v3-ransomware) about it.

 ## BUILD